Fueling the Firefight: Meeting the Energy Demands for Wildland Firefighters

 November 26

 Backpackers who need to minimize weight and space will carry dried food.
-Most of a food's weight and volume is due to its water content, and freeze-drying and dehydrating are…
+Most of a food's weight and volume come from its water content, and freeze-drying and dehydrating are the…

 Pulse Power: A Closer Look At This Ultimate Hiking Fuel